 On 04/16/2018 CHRISTOPHER VEKLOTZ filed a Personal Injury - Other Personal Injury lawsuit against JOSE GONZALEZ.
 This case was filed in Los Angeles County Superior Courts, Van Nuys Courthouse East located in Los Angeles, California.
-The Judges overseeing this case are GEORGINA T. RIZK, HUEY P. COTTON, MICHAEL J. CONVEY, KRISTIN S. ESCALANTE, THERESA M. TRABER and MARK A. BORENSTEIN.
+The Judges overseeing this case are GEORGINA T. RIZK, HUEY P. COTTON, MICHAEL J. CONVEY, KRISTIN S. ESCALANTE, THERESA M. TRABER, MARK A. BORENSTEIN, VALERIE SALKIN and BERNIE C. LAFORTEZA.
 The case status is Pending - Other Pending.

 Pending - Other Pending